 With the shift to a more humanoid design came the idea to have the body work similar to human anatomy on more levels than just aesthetics.
 I started and tested that idea on the arm and hand at first.
 The concept of artificial muscle structures was developed and finetuned with feedback from students and our professor.
 I also thought about possible materials and color palettes for the first time.

 After first starts in concepting head shapes for a robot, I switched directions slightly by changing the design to be a heavily augmented human instead.
-I felt that it would be a design with more potential for emotional storybuilding and it played better with the mixing in of clothing elements.
+I felt that I was more in touch with that idea and it played better with the mixing in of clothing elements.

 At the start of the year I thought about doing a robot as my design, since I have not built a mechanical character before.
 I wanted to combine mechanical elements with organic elements like cloth.
 I was considering a wide range of shapes and ideas, even thinking about not designing a character at all and developing a vehicle design.
 With feedback from my professor and the class, I followed through with a two-legged robot concept at first.